List of international prime ministerial trips made by Atal Bihari Vajpayee

 This is a list of international prime ministerial trips made by Atal Bihari Vajpayee during his tenure as the Prime Minister of India from March 1998 and May 2004.
 The first overseas visit was to Sri Lanka to attend the 10th SAARC Summit in July 1998.

+Summary of international trips

+In his six-year long tenure as the Prime Minister, Atal Bihari Vajpayee made 29 international trips, visiting 32 countries, including visits to the United States to attend the United Nations General Assembly.